A feature film by Dorka Vermes

 Juli's family house

-A quiet, leafy retreat with detached comfort.
-Divided living spaces mirror her fragmented family dynamic; the serene neighborhood heightens her sense of isolation.
 Spacious yet barren, expensive but tasteless.
 Greenish floor tiles, a fluffy carpet before a black leather sofa, an LED-lit liquor cabinet, certificates and photos of medal-winning chihuahuas on the walls.
-A still, distant camera holds the space like a Jenga tower on the verge of collapse.

 The chihuahuas